airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 The **Data State** parameter deals with the "freshness", or finality of the data that is being queried.

 - `final`: The query will include only finalized, stable data.
 This is data that has been processed, verified, and is unlikely to change.
-When you select this option, you're asking for the definitive statistics and information that Google has analyzed and confirmed.
+When you select this option, you are querying for the definitive statistics and information that Google has analyzed and confirmed.
 - `all`: The query will return both finalized data and what Google terms "fresh" data.
 Fresh data includes more recent data that hasn't gone through the full processing and verification that finalized data has.
 This option can give you more up-to-the-minute insights, but it may be subject to change as Google continues to process and analyze it.

 :::caution
-When using Incremental Sync mode, we highly recommend leaving this parameter to `final`, as the `all` option may result in data loss.
+When using Incremental Sync mode, we recommend leaving this parameter to its default state of `final`, as the `all` option may cause discrepancies between the data in your destination table and the finalized data in Google Search Console.
 :::

 ## Performance considerations